klysman08/klysman08/README.md

 I'm a Computer Vision and Machine learning Developer, passionate about technologies. 👨‍💻

 Graduating in Production Engineering from the Federal University of Minas Gerais.
 I'm currently doing an internship at Kunumi, a company that reimagines complex challenges through the lens of artificial intelligence.
 I also work as a developer at KRM Digital, a company that provides data analytics and digital marketing services.

+I've experience in academic research, teaching, project management, data analysis and management, Digital Marketing, UX and Ui, ability to manage tasks, teams and business.
+I like to solve challenges, work in teams, give training and promote connections.